metamug/mason/README.md

 All requests made to the jsp resources are routed through this filter.

 6. Configure your data source in `{webAppDir}/META-INF/context.xml` file.

-### Dependencies

-mtg-mason-x.x.jar is shipped along with MTG SERVER and is present in all the backends generated via console.
-Due to this reason most of the dependencies have `<scope>provided</scope>`.
-Since all those dependencies are present in server lib.
-In case if you were to develop your own backend using this library, you'll have to comment out the <scope> tag of nearly all the dependencies.

 ### JDBC Drivers